-Head of Department: Sophie Pitt
+Acting Head of Department: Mrs Sally Broatch

 Exam board: Edexcel

-In A-level drama and theatre the theoretical study of practitioners, theatre history and theatrical genres underpin practical explorations, encouraging students to interpret text in challenging and innovative ways.
+In A Level Drama and Theatre, the theoretical study of practitioners, theatre history and theatrical genres underpin practical explorations, encouraging students to interpret text in challenging and innovative ways.
 Students perform published scripts, and learn to devise and write their own work.

-The course provides students with transferable skills, including teamwork, problem solving and the ability to deal with challenging situations, that are desirable inmany different careers.
+The course provides students with transferable skills, including teamwork, problem solving and the ability to deal with challenging situations, that are desirable in many different careers.

 The course is delivered in three components.
 The first is devising, which amounts to 40% of the course.
 This involves creating an original piece of theatre based on a stimulus and a key practitioner.
 Students can take

 the role of performer/designer/director.
 Students also complete a portfolio evidencing the devising process and evaluating the final product.